 Fitzenhagen not only violated the sequence of the variations, but one of them (the eighth and last) was omitted completely.
 In this form, Fitzenhagen's version of the Variations on a Rococo Theme comprised an introduction, theme and seven variations.
 Tchaikovsky's third variation (the D-minor Andante) came sixth in Fitzenhagen's version, and the cadenza which preceded it was transferred accordingly.
 Tchaikovsky's seventh variation (the C major Andante) was moved to third place by Fitzenhagen.
 The fourth variation (Allegro vivo) was used by Fitzenhagen to conclude the work.
 With the cuts, inserted passages and tempo changes in Fitzenhagen's work, this could be called a distortion of the careful and clear construction of the former Variations" .

 In the mid-20th century, the author's original text of the Variations was completely reconstructed, and published in 1956 in volume 30Б (full score) and volume 55 (cello-piano arrangement) of Tchaikovsky's Complete Collected Works under the editorship of Viktor Kubatsky .

-Tchaikovsky's manuscript full score is preserved in the Glinka National Museum Consortium of Musical Culture in Moscow (ф.
-88, No. 96).
+Tchaikovsky's manuscript full score is preserved in the Russian National Museum of Music in Moscow (ф.
+88, No. 96) [view].
 The cello part from bar 6 of Variation I to the end of Variation IV, and from bar 7 of Variation V to the end, is written by Wilhelm Fitzenhagen, who also made a number of annotations connected with his re-ordering of the variations.

 Notes and References